rastaehli/mkr-paper/mkr.md

 # Abstract

 This paper describes how a canonical model of building can be applied to simplify software construction.
 We describe such a canonical model based on previous research into software component technology then provide a detailed example of its application in a software build tool.

-We show how this enables both a simpler and more powerful tool than the most popular build tool currently in use.
+We show how this enables a simpler and more powerful tool than the current state of the art.
-Because the model is not specific to software construction it easily supports configuration, dependency injection, physical distribution and deployment.
+The same model easily supports configuration, dependency injection, physical distribution and deployment.

 The primary contributions of this work are the validation of the model in a practical tool, the tool itself as a prototype implementation.